albertomh/Nacar/docs/Translators.md

 A single method that brings together all the pieces performed by the above sections.

+## Separation of concerns

+Do note that Translators are only responsible for building valid programs (as strings) in a target language from objects in memory.
+Actually persisting this program (eg. as a `.sh` file) is the responsibility of the main loop in `nacar.py`, which will write the translator's output to a file by handing it to the `file_io` module.

 ---
 Copyright 2022 Alberto Morón Hernández